Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

 elf: Fire Bolt <- 1D10
-figure out a way so party members don't collide with each other - DONE icon reconfigure - DONE skills for the second row are off the party member data is handeled correctly for the full party the chests open upon interact the chest opening triggers cutscene the scroll and ability learn works correctly remove everything fire related (was only ment to test revival of orc) - DONE create door wall prefabs - DONE lock the door of the boss room - DONE
+figure out a way so party members don't collide with each other - DONE icon reconfigure - DONE skills for the second row are off - DONE the party member data is handeled correctly for the full party - DONE remove everything fire related (was only ment to test revival of orc) - DONE create door wall prefabs - DONE lock the door of the boss room - DONE